sierrareschke/Maze-Game-Iteration-1/README.md

 Boo, the Creature won!
 ```

-You should probably have, at the minimum, the following classes (you can use these names or your own names):
+Some of the classes you *might* create are the following (you can use these names or your own names):

 - Polymorphia
 - Maze/Cave